pnkraemer/probdiffeq/docs/advanced_examples/physics_enhanced_regression_2.md

 **Terminal-value data, and sampling with ``blackjax``.**

-We create some fake-observational data, compute the marginal likelihood of this fake data _under the ODE posterior_ (which is something you cannot do with non-probabilistic solvers!), and optimize the parameters with `optax`.
-Tronarp, Bosch, and Hennig call this "physics-enhanced regression".
+We create some fake-observational data, compute the marginal likelihood of this fake data _under the ODE posterior_ (which is something you cannot do with non-probabilistic solvers!), and sample from the posterior with `blackjax`.

+This assumes that you are  familiar with the first part of this tutorial.

 ```python
 import blackjax